Elshaden/apiato-livewire/README.md

 ```

- You now can call any Apiato Method from Livewire and have the view render the data as you wish.
+You now can call any Apiato Method from Livewire Component and have the view render the data as you wish.

 The same can be done with Livewire UI Modal, which is added be default
 for more Details on Livewire UI Modal visit  https://github.com/livewire-ui/modal